Healthy Recipes Blog

 Many people remove this fat.
 I don't.
 It's delicious.
 If you want to remove it and do it efficiently, it's best to chill the soup first.
 Once chilled, you can easily remove the congealed fat layer from the top.
 Here are my refrigerated jars of broth.
 You can see the fat layer on top.
 It's easy to remove with a spoon.

+The longer you simmer the broth, the richer and tastier it will be, and the drier the meat.
 One option is to just throw the chicken out.
-But if you can't bring yourself to do that, use it in recipes such as chicken patties or turkey patties (replacing the turkey with chicken).
+But if you can't bring yourself to do that, use it in these chicken patties.

-Yes.
 Chicken broth keeps well in an airtight container in the fridge for about five days.
 You can also divide some of it into individual portions and freeze them in 1-cup containers.
 8-ounce mason jars work well for this purpose.

 Serving Suggestions